mariakritharidou/Healthcare_Analytics/README.md

 # Healthcare Analytics

 In this Project we use a processed version of the Medical Information Mart for Intensive Care (MIMIC-III) dataset that contains information relating to patients admitted to critical care units at a large tertiary care hospital.
+Our main goal is to predict the duration that a patient is hospitalized and may belong in one of the 5 classes.
 In order to analyze and present the data we perform the following tasks.

 * Under `Data_Science/` we perform an initial exploratory data analysis and process of the data.
 Next, we work on the modeling and its evaluation.